cs221-0203-f22/cs221-0203-f22.github.io/_assignments/lab03.md

 ```

 ## Rubric
-1. Your repo will receive the score shown by the autograder
+1. Your lab will receive the score shown by the autograder
+1. Deductions may be made if your code does not meet the above requirements